Rigging Artist

 • Problem-solving abilities to address challenges related to deformations, skinning, and character interactions.

-• Collaboration and communication skills to work closely with animators, character artists, and other team members to achieve seamless integration of rigs into the animation pipeline.
+• Collaboration and communication skills to work closely with animatoRs character artists, and other team members to achieve seamless integration of rigs into the animation pipeline.

 • Attention to detail and a focus on maintaining high-quality standards in rigging to ensure smooth and efficient animation workflows.